Hiring Based on Mindset and Not Experience

-It goes without saying that the job market is quite competitive.
+The job market is quite competitive.
 Employers are increasingly seeking strategies to narrow down their prospects as a result of the large number of people fighting for the same positions.
-One way they do this is by employing people based on mental rather than experience.
-To put it another way, they're looking for people with the right mindset rather than just the right skillset.
+One way they do this is by employing a recruiting process based on mindset rather than experience.
+To put it another way, they’re looking for people with the right mindset rather than just the right skill set.
 While this may appear to be a regressive approach, there is plenty of research to back it up.

-Here's why recruiting based on mental aptitude rather than experience can benefit both employers and employees.
+Here’s why a recruiting process based on mental aptitude rather than experience can benefit both employers and employees.

 The experience trap is one of the key reasons why organizations are shifting away from recruiting based on experience and toward hiring based on mental aptitude.
 Employers' inclination to focus too much on a candidate's experience while ignoring their other credentials is referred to as this word.
 As a result, they frequently overlook talented people who would be a better match for the job.
 There is also a skills gap, which refers to the mismatch between employee talents and the skills companies require.
 To put it another way, many professions demand certain skill sets that individuals just do not possess.
 Employers can locate individuals who are a better match for the job and have the opportunity to develop by hiring based on mental aptitude rather than experience.

-Identifying emotional wellbeing in candidates is one of the issues with recruiting based on mindset rather than experience.
-After all, you can't tell how someone is feeling simply by looking at them.
+Identifying emotional well-being in candidates is one of the issues with a recruiting process based on mindset rather than experience.
+After all, you can’t tell how someone is feeling simply by looking at them.
 Employers can, however, perform a few things to obtain a better understanding of whether or not an applicant is mentally healthy.

 To begin, inquire about their motive for applying for the position.
 Employees who are motivated are more likely to succeed than those who are only in it for the money.
 Second, keep an eye out for signs of resiliency.
 This includes abilities such as the ability to bounce back after a setback and the ability to learn from their mistakes.
 Finally, evaluate the candidate's ability to deal with stress.
 Do they appear worried or overwhelmed?
 Or do they appear to be able to withstand pressure without crumbling?